theintern/intern/docs/writing_tests.md

 6. Finds an H1 element
 7. Verifies that it contains the text ‘Welcome!’

 One key point to keep in mind is that interaction with a browser is async, so all functional tests must be async.
 This is actually pretty simple to deal with.
-The API provided by `this.remote` is the Leadfoot [Command API](https://theintern.github.io/leadfoot/module-leadfoot_Command.html), which is fluid and async, and the result of a bunch of fluid Command method calls will be something that looks like a Promise.
+The API provided by `this.remote` is the Leadfoot [Command API](https://theintern.io/docs.html#Leadfoot/2/api/Command/command-1), which is fluid and async, and the result of a bunch of fluid Command method calls will be something that looks like a Promise.
 A functional test just needs to return the result of this Command chain, and Intern will treat it as async.

 > ⚠️ Always make sure to return the final call to the remote object, or return a Promise that resolves after the functional test is complete.
 Otherwise Intern won’t wait for your functional test to finish before moving on to the next test.

 ### Page objects

 Typically a given page may be used in multiple functional tests, and tests may perform a lot of the same actions on a given page.
 [Page objects](./concepts.md#page-objects) are one way of reducing repetition and improving maintainability.
-In Intern, they are typically implemented using functions that return callback functions, like the following:
+They are typically implemented for Intern using functions that return callback functions, like the following:

 ```js
 // loginPage.ts